playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

 ## Accessing the Cache API

-The cache API is provided by the [CacheApi](api/java/play/cache/CacheApi.html) object, and can be injected into your component like any other dependency.
+The cache API is defined by the [AsyncCacheApi](api/java/play/cache/AsyncCacheApi.html) and [SyncCacheApi](api/java/play/cache/SyncCacheApi.html) interfaces, depending on whether you want an asynchronous or synchronous implementation, and can be injected into your component like any other dependency.
 For example:

 @[inject](code/javaguide/cache/inject/Application.java)